RPI-GameArchitecture/hw-physics/README.md

-# ga2018-homework6
-Sixth homework for Game Architecture.
+# Game Architecture Homework 5 - Physics

 This homework adds a physics directory to the source code.
 In it you will find the architecture for a rudimentary physics engine.
 At a high level, it's